1. Conformance overview

 Lighthouse 13 gives the modernised pages 100 / 100 on Accessibility, Best Practices, and SEO.

-Beyond automated tools, the static lint scripts/a11y_lint.py is run on each build and currently reports 0 pages with issues across the 40 modernised templates.
+Beyond automated tools, the static lint scripts/a11y_lint.py is run on each build and currently reports 0 pages with issues across all templates.

 3. Known limitations